JordanMarr/SqlHydra/README.md

 ```

 💥 Npgsql v6.0.3 has a bug that throws an exception during SqlHydra.Npgsql code generation if an enum exists an a schema other than `public`.
-This bug has been fixed and should be available in the next release of `Npgsql`.
+This bug has been fixed and is slated for the v6.0.4 release of `Npgsql`.
-Until the new release is available, the workaround is to ensure that enums in non `public` schemas are also added to `public`.
+Until the v6.0.4 is available, the workaround is to ensure that enums in non `public` schemas are also added to `public`.

 ## SqlHydra.Oracle [![NuGet version (SqlHydra.Oracle)](https://img.shields.io/nuget/v/SqlHydra.Oracle.svg?style=flat-square)](https://www.nuget.org/packages/SqlHydra.Oracle/)